ZachHeick/zachheick.github.io/_posts/2017-10-26-Introduction-to-Graph-Databases-with-Neo4j.md

 ![relational model](https://zachheick.github.io/images/relational_model.png){: .center-image}

 **Neo4j** is a graph database management system that can handle both structured and unstructured data while storing the connections between data as well.
-Instead of storing data within <span class="green">tables and rows</span>, Neo4j represents a row as a <span class="green">node object</span>, where the node type would represent a table.
+Instead of storing data within <span class="green">tables and rows</span>, Neo4j represents a row as a <span class="green">node object</span>, where the node label would represent a table.
 These nodes are then connected by objects called <span class="blue">relationships</span>.
 Nodes and relationships can also have attributes, which are similar to column values in a table.

 ![graph model](https://zachheick.github.io/images/graph_model.png){: .center-image}